-Regulators shall be petitioned to adopt the ARCI Model Rule ARCI-008-010(Z)(1-2), pertaining to the wearing of Safety Helmets and Safety Vests, including modifications to the Model Rule based on any subsequent recommendations by The Jockeys' Guild.
-So long as such rule has not been adopted in a racing jurisdiction, Members in such jurisdictions shall adopt and/or adhere to a House Rule consistent with the ARCI Model Rule ARCI-008-010(Z)(1-2), pertaining to the wearing of Safety Helmets and Safety Vests.
+Regulators shall be petitioned to adopt the ARCI Model Rules ARCI-008-010(Z)(1-2), pertaining to the wearing of Safety Helmets and Safety Vests, including modifications to the Model Rule based on any subsequent recommendations by The Jockeys' Guild.
+So long as such rules have not been adopted in a racing jurisdiction, Members in such jurisdictions shall adopt and/or adhere to House Rules consistent with the ARCI Model Rules ARCI-008-010(Z)(1-2), pertaining to the wearing of Safety Helmets and Safety Vests.
+Further, until such time that ARCI Model Rule ARCI-008-010(Z)(1) requires all assistant starters wear a properly secured Safety Helmet at all times when handling a horse, Racetrack Members shall adopt and adhere to a House Rule requiring use of a Safety Helmet by all assistant starters at all times when handling a horse.